The issue: RDP full screen not working

 Why is RDP not full screen?

+Such RDP full screen not working problem means that you can’t maximize the window of the session to full screen when connecting to a remote computer.
 When facing RDP full screen not working, people always get very annoyed.
 To solve the problem, you need to figure out the causes of the problem first.

 This issue occurs if the display setting in Remote Desktop Connection is changed from the default setting (Full Screen) to a different setting.
 This setting change is saved in the Default.rdp file.
 When a connection starts, the display setting that is saved in the Default.rdp file is used.

-How to solve RDP full screen not working issue?
+How to solve RDP full screen not working issue

-After figuring out why RDP is not full screen, refer to the three solutions to work out the issue.
+After figuring out why RDP is not full screen, please refer to the three solutions to work out the issue.

 Solution 1.
-Display configuration
+Change the Display configuration

 The Remote Desktop Connection client has a handy screen resolution slider that scrolls from small to large for your screen.
 Make sure to set the slider to Full Screen if you want a full-screen remote connection for each connection.
 Please follow the steps below.